cloud-gov/cg-site/content/docs/ops/design/secrets.md

 - `${original-secret-name}` would be the original name of the secret being moved over to this custom absolute path.

+The `${generalized-deployment-name}` should be named after the producer of the secret, e.g. where the secret is set or configured.
+In the case of Cloud Foundry UAA client secrets, it's the `cf` deployment name.
+Consumers of the credential should never be considered for the `${generalized-deployment-name}`.
+In order to create a custom absolute path for a credential, cloud.gov operators must understand the consumer/producer relationship of the dependencies of the software they're deploying.

 ### Deploying services before CredHub credentials exist